Internal structure and densities of the solid worlds I - chemical evidence

 - Accretion: As grains of dust in the planetary nebula encountered one another, they often stuck together due to electrostatic forces.
 Over 10,000 years these formed particles up to 10 mm in diameter.
 These, in turn, formed larger and larger aggregates called.....

-A modern analog to this stage in the Solar System's development may be provided by the star Fomalhaut in whose accretion disk the second extrasolar planet ever directly to be imaged orbits.
+A modern analog to this stage in the Solar System's development may be provided by the star Fomalhaut in whose protoplanetary disk the second extrasolar planet ever directly to be imaged orbits.

 Paradox of Earth mass and density: